-Due to both its natural fecundity and thousands of years of cultivation by farmers around the world, it doesn't take much to learn how to grow edamame.
-In fact, get those suckers into the right soil and sun conditions and you'll grow something.
-(And, to be honest, if the birds "help" you replant your soybean seeds like they help me, you'll probably find a few unexpected edamame plants wandering throughout your garden next year too.)
-If, however, this is your first time growing edamame or your soybeans aren't living up to your expectations, here are a few suggestions:
+Due to both its natural fecundity and thousands of years of cultivation by farmers around the world, it doesn’t take much to grow edamame in your garden.
+In fact, get those suckers into the right soil and sun conditions and you’ll grow something.
+(And, to be honest, if the birds “help” you replant your soybean seeds like they help me, you’ll probably find a few unexpected edamame plants wandering throughout your garden next year too.)
+If, however, this is your first time growing edamame or your soybeans aren’t living up to your expectations, here are a few suggestions:

 - If your edamame plants are stringy and/or pods are small, try spacing your plants further apart.
 Crowded plants are often leggy and produce stunted pods.

 - If your soil is under fertilized or your soybean plants show signs of deficiency (like unusually yellow leaves before maturation), use a heavy layer of organic mulch and/or fertilize when the plants start flowering.